+This paper has explored the proposition that is almost always taken as given in the climate change literature, that international permit trading will always be welfare enhancing.
+Other authors have pointed to possible problems of permit trading.
+One criticism is that although economically efficient, permit trading may not lead to an equitable distribution of the revenue to the people who are hurt by emissions targets within a society and therefore might make some groups within countries worse off.
+Another critique is that the volatility induced by trading in other markets (such as foreign exchange rate fluctuations) because of large transfers of real resources across borders, might lead to the collapse of the permit market (McKibbin and Wilcoxen, 2002).
+However, the current paper directly examines the case that there might be direct welfare losses from permit trading under particular circumstances.
+This is a different argument to the issue of income transfers already in the literature.
 Our analysis shows that international emissions trading can be welfare decreasing because of general equilibrium effects when there are distortions.
 It occurs in countries exporting emission permits when efficiency costs associated with pre-existing distortionary taxes are larger than the primary gains from emission trading.
 The case can arise because (1) energy markets are already highly distorted in the European Union, and (2) EU countries are heavily dependent on trade.
 It means that the tax-interaction effect and the drop in the terms of trade can be great enough to offset the direct income gains from emissions trading.
-Note that the adverse effect of trading occurs in countries which gained a comparative advantage from the absence of free trade in carbon emission permits.
+Note that the adverse effect of trading occurs in countries that gained a comparative advantage from the absence of free trade in carbon emission permits.

-The adverse effects of emission permits in exporting countries are largely explained by the presence of sub-optimal taxations in the pre-trade situation.
+The adverse effects of emission permits in exporting countries are largely explained by the presence of non-optimal taxation in the pre-trade situation.
 When pre-existing distortions are removed, most of European countries exporting permits are better off when an international emission trading regime is implemented.
-Thus, our analysis highlights the interaction of preexisting energy taxes and the Kyoto regime.
+Thus, our analysis highlights the interaction of pre-existing energy taxes and the Kyoto regime.
 The implementation of Kyoto by economy-wide carbon taxes tend to create high distortions and deadweight losses in Europe because of existing energy taxation.
-We find that an EU-wide emissions trading regime in the presence of existing energy taxes is immiserizing for permit-exporting countries.
+We find that an EU-wide emissions trading regime in the presence of existing energy taxes is immiserizing for permitexporting countries.
+This basic result is found to be quite robust and stable across a wide range of elasticity and structure representations.

 A critical aspect of our conclusions is that existing energy taxes are viewed as pure distortions.
 Of course some taxes may be justified if they internalize other externalities, environmental or not.
 However, can we assume energy taxes in Europe are set at levels that optimally correct externalities?
-Probably not if we accept the analyses that have found little connection between fuel tax levels and externalities.
+Probably not if we accept the analysis that have found little connection between fuel tax levels and externalities (e.g., Newbery, 2001).
 Thus, a carbon emissions trading system could easily be welfare worsening in the EU.
 In this respect, the EC proposal to limit the possibility to trade across Europe to energy companies and energy-intensive industries, and by this way to exclude the more distorted sectors from the trading market is probably a good one.
 Another policy option would be to let legal entities freely trade emission permits domestically while limiting international trade to national governments in hopes that government sponsored trades would reflect social costs.